0cjs/sedoc/8bit/cbm/serial-bus.md

       4     2        4:C̅L̅K̅   2:GND
          3              3:`A̅T̅N̅`

 [DIN-6 connector][din].
-Pins numbered clockwise from 1 o'clock
+Pins numbered clockwise from 1 o'clock (looking
-(looking into the male plug), then pin 6 in middle.
+into the female jack on the computer), then pin 6 in middle.
 Devices must provide their own power.
 All signals are true-low, open-collector w/pullups in the C64 as below.
-(Schematic on p.13/PDF 17 of the [service manual][c64service].)
+(Schematic on p.13/PDF 17 of the [service manual][c64service].
+Also see [UWaterloo serialbus page][uwser] with diagrams and schematic.

 1. `S̅R̅Q̅I̅N̅`: "Service request"; unused on C64, C128 uses for fast xfer clock.
    3.3 KΩ  pullup.
 Also on cassette port.
 To F̅L̅A̅G̅ (CASS RD) on CIA1.